Newark area heavy-highway contractor A-Del was awarded the bid for the controversial Main Street reconstruction project in Newark.

 There were only two bidders, with Mumford & Miller Concrete of Middletown coming in at nearly $38 million.

-The good news for the state was that both bids came in well under the engineer’s estimate of more than $43.5 million.
+The good news for the state was that both bids came in well under the engineer’s estimate.

 Bids have been coming in below estimates, due in part to major projects like the Route 301 tollway at or near completion.
 Contractors have been dealing with a labor shortage as older workers retire and others take other jobs.